ray-project/ray/doc/source/cluster/kubernetes/user-guides/persist-kuberay-operator-logs.md

 ### Install the KubeRay Operator

-Follow [this document](kuberay-operator-deploy) to install the KubeRay operator.
+Follow [Deploy a KubeRay operator](kuberay-operator-deploy) to install the KubeRay operator.

 ### Deploy a RayCluster